White sapote: Description

 Mature C. edulis trees range from 5–16 m tall and are evergreen.
 The leaves are alternate, palmately compound with three to five leaflets, the leaflets 6–13 cm long and 2.5–5 cm broad with an entire margin, and the leaf petiole 10–15 cm long.

-The fruit is an ovoid drupe, 5–10 cm in diameter, with a thin, inedible skin turning from green to yellow when ripe, and an edible pulp, which can range in flavor from bland to banana-like to peach to pear to vanilla flan.
+The fruit is an ovoid drupe, 5–10 cm in diameter, with a thin, edible skin turning from green to yellow when ripe, and an edible pulp, which can range in flavor from bland to banana-like to peach to pear to vanilla flan.
 The pulp can be creamy-white in green-skin varieties or a beige-yellow in yellow-skin varieties and has a smooth texture similar to ripe avocado.
 It contains from one to five large inedible seeds that are said to have narcotic properties.

 Chemical constituents

-In the past 40 years, experiments carried out on the white sapote's seeds have identified many pharmacologically active compounds, including: N-methylhistamine, N,N-dimethylhistamine, and histamine.
+Studies carried out on the white sapote's seeds have identified many pharmacologically active compounds, including: N-methylhistamine, N,N-dimethylhistamine, and histamine.
 It also contains 2,5,6-trimethoxyflavone, 2, 6',5,6,-tetramethoxyflavone (zapotin), and 5-hydroxy-2,6,7-trimethoxyflavone (zapotinin).